 Where you learn that the person intends applying for release from custody, make arrangements with the court to be present when they are questioned about their means (or their company’s means).

-If exceptionally the person is released without providing evidence of means, refer the papers to the Enforcement Technical Team (Debt Management Bradford) with a full report.
+If exceptionally the person is released without providing evidence of means, refer the papers to the EIS Bradford CCP Technical Team (Debt Management Bradford) with a full report.

 (This text has been withheld because of exemptions in the Freedom of Information Act 2000)